coopnorge/go-datadog-lib/docs/index.md

 		// Handle error / log error
   }
-	// ddMetricCollector -> *BaseMetricCollector allows you to send metrics to Datadog }
+	// ddMetricCollector -> *BaseMetricCollector allows you to send metrics to Datadog

+	// ensure the metrics are sent before the program is terminated defer ddMetricCollector.GracefulShutdown()
+}
 ```